-The Society plans to make available on this site learning resources it develops in partnership with teachers and schools, as well as recommended outside resources that are consistent with our mission of education.
-These resources will focus on teaching students about the legal system, how the courts operate, the role of judges and lawyers, and the larger concepts of Justice, and the Rule of Law.
-The emphasis will be on the legal system in New York State.
+The Teach & Learn section of the Historical Society’s website aims to make available the learning resources we have developed with educators and schools.
+We also include recommended outside resources that are consistent with our mission of education, and often referenced by our education partners!
+Our resources focus on teaching students about the legal system, how the courts operate, the roles of judges and lawyers in society, and the larger concepts of Justice and the Rule of Law.
+We utilize the unique lens of the legal system in New York State to further these initiatives.

-Our focus is on expanding student's knowledge of civics, i.e., how do the courts work, what is the role of lawyers and jurists, plaintiffs and defendants, as well as generate thinking about the themes of Justice, the Rule of Law, and the New York State and U.S. Constitutions in promoting and safeguarding democracy, equal justice and access to the law.
+Our focus regards expanding students’ knowledge of civics.
+We seek to answer questions about how the courts work; what the role of lawyers and jurists is; and what it means to be a plaintiff or defendant.
+Our goal is to promote critical thinking about the themes of Justice, the Rule of Law, and the New York State and United States Constitutions in promoting and safeguarding democracy, equal justice, and access to the law.

 As we continue to create projects with our education partners, we will update reference materials with new courses, syllabi, and lesson plans.
 However, we also want your input.
 If you’ve adapted these materials to fit the needs of your specific classroom, we want to hear from you!
 We invite you to email us at the Historical Society of the New York Courts.

 The Historical Society of the New York Courts 140 Grand Street, Suite 701 White Plains, NY 10601 914.824.5863